 Must be enrolled in course D355, D381, D387, H326, H329

 1.5 Cloud (online) hours, 2 x 2 hour seminars per week and 120 hour clinical placement

 *CBD refers to Institute of Koorie Education – Community Based Delivery

-This unit is one of three within the Clinical Studies in Nursing 2 cluster and aims to guide students in their development of knowledge that informs problem-solving and skill development when working with patients who present with issues affecting their mental health.
-A major focus will be on management of symptoms, the impact of symptoms on patient function, and risk management of the person diagnosed with mental health problems.
-In particular, students will develop skills in assessment of patients with mental health problems such as basic interviewing, de-escalation, and risk assessment.
+This unit is one of three within the Clinical Studies Cluster: Year 2 and aims to guide students in their development of knowledge that informs clinical decision making and skill development when caring for people who present with mental illness.
+A key focus will be on the impact of symptoms on the patient and family function, management of symptoms, and risk management of the person diagnosed with mental illness.
+Students will have the opportunity to develop skills in assessment of patients with mental illness such as basic psychiatric interviewing, mental status examination, and risk assessment.
 These concepts will be explored within the context of the therapeutic relationship whilst maintaining patient safety.
-Students will have opportunity to apply and integrate knowledge and skills learned in this unit and previous units during a four (4) week clinical placement.
+During a three (3) week clinical placement students will have the opportunity to further develop and apply knowledge and skills learned in this unit and previous units.

 Department of Human Services policy and Working with Children Act